 These Japanese sweets are less crazy than some of the others on the list, but dam they’re a classic!

-Milky candy has been around since 1951 and are still going strong 70 years later.
+Milky candy has been around since 1951 and is still going strong 70 years later.

-To me they seem like a true and traditional taste of Japan in sweet form!
+To me, they seem like a true and traditional taste of Japan in the sweet form!

 I haven’t yet, but I’m not that lucky!

 Calpis drink, or ‘カルピス, Karupisu’ is a Japanese milky beverage that is (you guessed it) widely loved across the whole of Japan.